MohaMehrzad/vcoin-0.1.0/tests/Token.md

   - Refund amount is exactly 50% of original contribution
 - **Token Return Requirement**:
   - Contributors must return all tokens received from their contribution
-  - Tokens are burned as part of the refund process
+  - Returned tokens are transferred to a project treasury account for future use
   - No partial refunds - full token amount must be returned
 - **Refund Process**:
   1. Contributor signs refund claim transaction
   2. System verifies contribution record exists and is unrefunded
   3. System verifies soft cap was not reached
   4. System verifies contributor has returned all tokens
-  5. Tokens are burned (removed from circulation)
+  5. Tokens are transferred to project treasury
   6. PDA authority transfers stablecoins from locked treasury
   7. Contribution marked as refunded in state